-For new parents, delving into the realm of infant care can be overwhelming, particularly in matters related to their digestive well-being.
-Constipation is a frequently encountered problem among infants, affecting up to 25% of them at some stage.
+For new parents, navigating the world of infant care can be daunting, especially when it comes to their digestive health.
+Constipation is a common issue for many babies, with up to 25% experiencing it at some point.

 While there are many remedies available, prune juice is often recommended as a natural and effective solution.
 But how much prune juice is safe and effective for a constipated baby?